onflow/flow/flips/20210824-fcl-tx-payer-service.md

 that applications could use in place of `fcl.currentUser().authorization` (or whatever other authorization function they use).

-The applicationss transaction code might then look something like:
+The applications transaction code might then look something like:

 ```javascript
 // IN CLIENT APPLICATIONS FRONTEND